microsoft/Recognizers-Text/.NET/README.md

     Optionally, you can use the `recognizeDimension` method to parse your input with the same result.

-    `NumberWithUnitRecognizer.recognizeDimension("The six-mile trip to my airport hotel that had taken 20 minutes earlier in the day took more than three hours.", Culture.English)`
+    `NumberWithUnitRecognizer.RecognizeDimension("The six-mile trip to my airport hotel that had taken 20 minutes earlier in the day took more than three hours.", Culture.English)`

 * [TemperatureModel](/.NET/Microsoft.Recognizers.Text.NumberWithUnit/Models/TemperatureModel.cs)